2. Configure wpMula

 https://example.com/wp-admin/admin.php?page=wa-wpmula

-The next logical step is to install the new languages in WordPress you need for your site.
+The next logical step is to install the new languages in WordPress that you need for your site.
 There are two ways to do this:

-1. Through my main settings (wpMula)
+1. Through the main wpMula settings

 —